shiinedev/shiinedev/README.md

 ## 👯 Looking to Collaborate On
-- Open-source projects related to Web development .
+- Open-source projects related to Web development.
 - Innovative solutions for real-world problems.

 ## 💬 Ask Me About